thorlindberg/thesis/dissertation/3-1 introduction-proposal.md

 {"sub":"Problem Statement"}

 Before the proposal was developed it was crucial to delimit the problem area, to ensure continuity from exploration to development to evaluation.
-This project explores the problem area of debugging invalid intermediary data structures, through the implementation of a strongly-typed data interchange format conforming to the JSON specification.
+This project explores the problem area of type-safety in data interchange formats and their validation, by implementing an alternative and extensible format paired with a generic validation library.
 The result of this development is a proposal for the grammar, implementation and validation of such a format.

 Inspired by the syntax and implementation of TypeScript the proposed Type-Extensible Object Notation (TXON) emphasises the values of extensibility, human-readability, and interoperability across systems and programming languages.
 This is expressed in my approach to altering as few existing structures and practices as possible, while providing a safer and easier to use syntax than JSON.
 The proposal presented in this report aims to implement validation of a typed JSON superset syntax providing: